-Engineering Design Challenge
+Engineering Design Challenge:

-The goal of this challenge is to encourage critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time.
-Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) competitions that take place BOTH online and at county fairs.
+Learn critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time!
+Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) team competitions, which take place at county fairs.
 Teams that qualify at their county fair may get to compete at the Minnesota State Fair.

-The 2014 Challenge:
+The 2017 Engineering Design Challenge:

 Raise a 4-H flag, and then wave it

 Form a team and take part in the 2017 Rube Goldberg Challenge!

 - The challenge is open to teams of 4-H youth who are in 3rd through 8th grades.

 - Every team needs 2 adult coaches who are screened 4-H volunteers.

 - Both coaches must sign upbefore the team members can sign up.
 Learn how to sign up for the Rube Goldberg challenge here.

 Members of the Dakota County Crushers 4‑H Rube Goldberg team describe and demonstrate their can-crushing contraption at the 2016 Minnesota State Fair.
 Click image to enlarge.